Ayush-Chaugule/financial-index-forecasting/README.md

 > **Note:**
 > Many official sources (e.g., NSE, Yahoo Finance, FRED, Investing.com) allow direct downloads of **weekly** or **monthly** data.
-> Therefore, this notebook does **not** perform resampling — it assumes your data is already frequency-adjusted.
+> Therefore, this notebook does **not** perform resampling, it assumes your data is already frequency-adjusted.

 ---